EricLamphere/ezverse/README.md

 The `ezverse` is intended to make various aspects of data science, automated reporting, and data exploration much easier (ez… get it?).
-Currently, the ezverse is comprised of the following packages:
+Currently, the `ezverse` is comprised of the following packages:

 -   [**ezxfig**](https://github.com/EricLamphere/ezxfig.git)
 -   [**ezexplore**](https://github.com/EricLamphere/ezexplore.git)
 -   [**ezdates**](https://github.com/EricLamphere/ezdates.git)
 -   [**ezviz**](https://github.com/EricLamphere/ezviz.git)
 -   [**ezextras**](https://github.com/EricLamphere/ezextras.git)

+The goal of this package specifically is to mimic much of the `tidyverse` methodology in making it very easy to install and load core packages from the `ezverse`.

 ## Installation